shogun-toolbox/docs/INSTALL.md

 To compile the interfaces, in addition to [swig](http://www.swig.org/) itself, you will need language specific development packages installed, see [interfaces](#manual-interfaces) below.

 There is a larger number of optional requirements.
-The output of cmake output lists optional dependencies that were found and not found.
+The output of cmake lists optional dependencies that were found and not found.There are a larger number of optional requirements.
+Install dependencies like [ply](https://pypi.python.org/pypi/ply), [ctags](https://packagecontrol.io/packages/CTags) if not found in the output lists of cmake.
 If a particular Shogun class is unavailable, this is likely due to an unmet dependency.
 See our [docker configuration file](https://github.com/shogun-toolbox/shogun/blob/develop/configs/shogun/Dockerfile) for an example configuration used in our test builds.